mileweb/docs-content-cdn/docs/portal/certificates/overview.md

 # Overview of Certificates

 A digital certificate allows your website to exchange data securely over the Internet using the public key infrastructure (PKI).
 The certificate enables encryption of the communications between a website and its visitors.
 CDN360 supports regular, subject alternative names (SAN), and wildcard certificates.
-CDN360 also suppports RSA and ECDSA public key algorithms.
+CDN360 also supports RSA and ECDSA public key algorithms.
 You can upload your existing certificate, generate self-signed certificates, and use Let's Encrypt to renew expiring certificates automatically.

 ## Certificates Page